9 Unexpected Disadvantages of Filing for Divorce First

 Filing for divorce can be a stressful and anxiety-inducing process.
 This is especially true if you are the one who filed first.
 The opposition attorney might ask nasty divorce questions to increase your mental pressure.

 You may worry about how your spouse will react, what will happen to your children, and how the divorce will affect your life.
 This stress can take a toll on your mental and physical health.
-If you’re unfamiliar with the legal system, it might not be in your best interest to file for divorce first.
+On top of that, your spouse now has extra time to hire a strong divorce attorney who can build a case directly against your claims.

 #8.
 The divorce process could take longer: